spreston4/first-portfolio/README.md

 ```

 ## The Challenge
+This project was started from scratch - no started code or assets.
 I was challenged to design & build my portfolio from a set of refrence images.
 My site needed to match the apperance and functionality of the following images:

 Functionality:
 ![Functionality](./assets/images/02-advanced-css-homework-demo.gif)